-You will need to rely on your instincts and your impressions formed of any attorney after having met with him or her in person.
-Only after getting a feel for how different divorce attorneys approach your case can you have enough information to make a decision on which to hire.
+You will need to rely on your instincts and your impressions formed of any attorney after meeting with them in person.
+Only after getting a feel for how different divorce attorneys approach your case can you have enough information to decide which to hire.

 Provide information to your attorney early on about your spouse's retirement benefits